-In a large bowl, using an electric mixer, cream the butter and sugars until light and fluffy.
-Beat in the egg and vanilla extract.
+Then with an electric mixer I beat the butter and sugars together until they are light and fluffy.
+After that, I mix in the eggs and vanilla extract.

-Add the dry ingredients to the wet ingredients mixing until just combined.
-Fold in the chocolate chips and walnuts.
+Next the dry ingredients go into the wet ingredients.
+Finally, I fold in bittersweet and milk chocolate chips and walnuts.

 The cookie finishes baking in about 18-20 minutes.

 When that oversized, fresh-baked cookie is brought to the table, there are always plenty of oohs.
 Everyone’s excited to dig into a slice with a scoop of vanilla ice cream.